-(a) TAXABLE YEAR.-"Taxable year" means the calendar year, or the fiscal year ending during such calendar year, upon the basis of which the net income is computed under this Part.
-"Taxable year" includes, in the case of a return made for a fractional part of a year under the provisions of this title or under regulations prescribed by the Commissioner with the approval of the Secretary, the period for which such return is made.
-The first taxable year, to be called the taxable year 1932, shall be the calendar year 1932 or any fiscal year ending during the calendar year 1932. (b) FISCAL YEAR.-"Fiscal year" means an accounting period of twelve months ending on the last day of any month other than December.

-(c) PAID, INCURRED, ACCRUED.-The terms "paid or incurred" and "paid or accrued" shall be construed according to the method of accounting upon the basis of which the net income is computed under this Part.
+- (a) TAXABLE YEAR.-"Taxable year" means the calendar year, or the fiscal year ending during such calendar year, upon the basis of which the net income is computed under this Part.
+"Taxable year" includes, in the case of a return made for a fractional part of a year under the provisions of this title or under regulations prescribed by the Commissioner with the approval of the Secretary, the period for which such return is made. - (b) FISCAL YEAR.-"Fiscal year" means an accounting period of twelve months ending on the last day of any month other than December. - (c) PAID, INCURRED, ACCRUED.-The terms "paid or incurred" and "paid or accrued" shall be construed according to the method of accounting upon the basis of which the net income is computed under this Part. - (d) TRADE OR BUSINESS.-The term "trade or business" includes the performance of the functions of a public office.